ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ### Create and invoke a Python action
 {: #openwhisk_actions_python_invoke}

-An action is simply a top-level Python function.
-For example, create a file called `hello.py` with the following source code:
+An Action is simply a top-level Python function.
+For example, create a file called **hello.py** with the following source code:
 ```python
 def main(args):
     name = args.get("name", "stranger")